solocommand/base-cms/packages/marko-web-identity-x/README.md

 # BaseCMS Marko Wrapper for IdentityX

-> ***Note:*** If using this package with multiple plugins, ensure that the IdentityX service is only installed by the last plugin!
-See the `idxInstall` property on the relevant plugin docs.
+> ***Note:*** If using this package with multiple plugins, ensure that the IdentityX routes are enabled only by the *last* plugin!
+See the `enableIdxRoutes` property on the relevant plugin docs.

 ## Installation